asreview/asreview-insights/README.md

 ![Recall plot of Van de Schoot 2017](figures/tests_wss_default_sim_van_de_schoot_2017_1.png)

 On the vertical axis, you find the WSS after every labeling decision.
 The recall is displayed on the horizontal axis.
+As shown in the figure, the WSS is linearly related to the recall.

 #### ERF